mkaz/working-with-go/readme.md

     $ ./hello

+## Development Environment

+Go is a light-weight, which makes it flexible for just about any set of developer tools.
+A full blown IDE, such as Eclipse, is rarely used.
+Most developers opt for their favorite text editor and the terminal to run.
+This is how I run on Linux, but I also split my time on a Mac.

+On Mac, I use [TextMate 2](http://macromates.com/download) which has a nice Go bundle.
+The bundle offers a couple of shortcuts, the two I use frequently are  quick running of program <b>&#8984;R</b> and the shortcut to reformat code <b>^&#8679;H</b>.

 ## Contribute

 Working with Go was started by Marcus Kazmierczak, but I welcome and encourage any additional examples, corrections or any contributions to create a good working set of code someone new can use to learn Go.